-When we talk about "making a move", we mean making a game that is not classic.
-Doing a "move" is literally making a move, but in the expression, there is a sense of urgency.
+When we talk about "making a move", we mean making a play that is not conventional.
+To make a "move" is literally to make a movement, but in the expression, there is a sense of urgency.
 Several examples could be given.
-In tournament play, one could say "I only have 5 big blinds left and the blinds are going up soon, I'll have to make a move soon".
-In other words, the player will have to make a all in soon, even if he doesn't have an excellent hand.
-In games of cash games you might hear: "This player has me 3bet five times in 30 minutes, I'm going to have to make a move".
-In other words, he's probably bluffing me, I'll have to bluff him again.
+In a tournament, one might say "I only have 5 big blinds left and the blinds are going up soon, I'm going to have to make a move soon".
+In other words, the player will have to go all in soon, even if he doesn't have a great hand.
+In cash games you might hear: "This player has 3bet me five times in 30 minutes, I'm going to have to make a move".
+In other words, he's probably bluffing me, I'll have to re-bluff him back.

-Choosing the right time to do a move
+Choosing the right time to make a move

-The move is not always imperative, but there is often a sense of urgency and fit in the word.
-A move is playing a game that is out of the ordinary.
-If we push all in preflop with 99 because a player keeps pushing us 4 bet all the time, we have made a move.
-Normally, it is not in our habits to push all in 100 big blind of the 9, but against a hyper aggressive player, there is an urgency to act and make a move.
-Keep your eyes open to identify the perfect moment to make a move.
+The move is not always imperative, but there is often a sense of urgency and adjustment in the word.
+A move is making a play that is out of the ordinary.
+If you push all in preflop with 99 because a player keeps betting you, you've made a move.
+Normally, it's not our habit to shove all in 100 big blinds from the 9s, but against a hyper-aggressive player, it's urgent to act and make a move.
+Keep your eyes open for the perfect time to make a move.